19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

+9% of the Total Wages; and

+(b)

-9% of the total amount of the employee’s wages for the month; and
+$90 and 0.18 of the difference between the Total Wages and $750.

-An amount equal to the sum of $90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $90 and 0.18 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$96.72 and 0.1276 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$96.72 and 0.1276 of the difference between the Total Wages and $1,200; and

+(b)

+$90 and 0.18 of the difference between the Total Wages and $750.

-An amount equal to the sum of $90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $90 and 0.18 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$92.52 and 0.1416 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$92.52 and 0.1416 of the difference between the Total Wages and $1,200; and

-An amount equal to the sum of $90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.

 (b)

-$90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.

-(b)

-$90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+$90 and 0.18 of the difference between the Total Wages and $750.

-(b)

-$90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $90 and 0.18 of the difference between the Total Wages and $750.

 Exceeding $1,500